Adaptive quantile estimation in deconvolution with unknown error distribution: Convergence rates

-where $\psi_\bull(\alpha,\beta)$ is given \rf{rate}. \end{corollary} Here, we do not estimate the deconvolution operator and thus there is no additional error in terms of $m$.
+Here, we do not estimate the deconvolution operator and thus there is no additional error in terms of $m$.
 Consequently, we do not need a moment assumption on the error distribution and the convergence rates hold true for all $\alpha>0$.